 Many of our native orchids are at risk of extinction.
 Alarmingly, 17% of all nationally threatened plants in Australia are orchids, more than any other plant family.
 The causes of these declines include: historic land clearing, introduced weeds, grazing by introduced animals and illegal poaching.
 Due to reduced numbers many species are now vulnerable to inbreeding depression, climate change and inappropriate fire regimes.
 Without our help many of these species won't be around for future generations to enjoy.

-In 2014 the Australian Network for Plant Conservation's (ANPC) Orchid Conservation Program joined the Royal Botanic Gardens Victoria under a partnership.
+In 2014 the Australian Network for Plant Conservation's (ANPC) Orchid Conservation Program joined with Royal Botanic Gardens Victoria under a partnership.
 The resulting program is now the largest of its type in the world and, in 2020, has grown to a conservation collection of over 150 species.
 These include 44 nationally endangered and 16 state threatened species grown from seed for conservation and introduction.
 With our partner organisations, we have undertaken over 50 introductions of over 20 species of endangered native orchids across Victoria, New South Wales and South Australia.

 We aim to prevent extinction by: